 Sonajhuri Haat has a special significance for Indians, especially those in east India, because of its creator the legendary poet and writer Rabindranath Tagore.
 His love for nature is not unknown.
 Many of his literary creations talk about the beauty of nature and its soothing effect on human lives.
-It’s his fascination with nature’s charm that attracted him to the Sonajhuri forest.
-The place impressed him to such a great deal that he set up the famous Visva Bharati University at Santiniketan, the city where the forest is located.
+It's his fascination with nature's charm that attracted him to the Sonajhuri forest.
+The place impressed him such a great deal that he set up the famous Visva Bharati University at Santiniketan, the city where the forest is located.
 In fact, the city was named by Rabindranath Tagore keeping in mind the calmness and serenity around.

 Shopping at Sonajhuri Haat

-As you stroll across the banks of the River Kopai and within the amalgamation of Sal, Sonajuri and Piyal trees, you will come across the jovial Sonajhuri Haat.
+As you stroll across the banks of the River Kopai and within the amalgamation of Sal, Sonajuri, and Piyal trees, you will come across the jovial Sonajhuri Haat.
 The balmy breeze flowing across the river waters enchants your mind and soul, coaxing you to walk through the lanes of the market.
-You will be mesmerized by the wonderful display of the handmade artifacts by the talented and skillful local craftsmen and artists.
+You will be mesmerized by the wonderful display of handmade artifacts by talented and skillful local craftsmen and artists.

-Sonajhuri Haat is an open-air market, providing you the tinge of a rural atmosphere.
+Sonajhuri Haat is an open-air market, providing you with the tinge of a rural atmosphere.
 A key attraction of the market is the local folk singers, popularly known as Baul singers in the local language.
-They perform live songs at the lanes of the market with the rhythmic beats of the traditional folk musical instruments.
+They perform live songs in the lanes of the market with the rhythmic beats of the traditional folk musical instruments.
 In a few places, you will find the local tribal dancers, tapping their feet in harmony with the lively folk song and music.

 The market offers a wide variety of items made of wood.
 You can find traditional folk musical instruments in sales in many of the shops.
 Along with them, you can find some wooden chairs and other kitchen and household items.
-Baskets woven artistically with bamboo is another attraction in the market.
-Spoons, plates, pots and other cutlery items made of wood and terracotta are found in abundance at the market.
+Baskets woven artistically with bamboo are another attraction in the market.
+Spoons, plates, pots, and other cutlery items made of wood and terracotta are found in abundance at the market.

 Things to do at Sonajhuri Haat

 You can spend an exciting and activity-filled day at Sonajhuri Haat.
 After fulfilling your shopping desire, hop into the musical zone.
 Entertain your mind and heart with the soulful songs of the Baul singers.
-The performance of the singers and local musicians are a treat to the eyes and ears.
+The performance of the singers and local musicians is a treat to the eyes and ears.
 You will be astonished at their vocal qualities and expertise in playing different kinds of instruments.

 Your next destination must be the arena where the tribal men and women sing and dance in unity.
 The musical notes of the flutes and drums echo through the mystic environment, accompanied by the rhythmic movements of the dancers.
-If you are crazy about dancing then you can join the tribal dancers and tap your feet with the beats.
+If you are crazy about dancing then you can join the tribal dancers and tap your feet to the beats.
 It is astonishing to observe the synchronization in their dancing steps, never missing even a single step or beat.

-How to reach the Market?
+How to Reach the Market?

-Santiniketan is located in the state of West Bengal, the eastern part of India.
+Santiniketan is located in the state of west bengal, the eastern part of India.
 The nearest railway stations are Bolpur and Prantik.
 Local trains are available in plenty commuting from Howrah, the prominent junction station of West Bengal.
 There are autos and rickshaws to travel from the railway stations to the market.